bkins/TimeSince/TimeSince/README.md

     - ~~The section labels ("App Colors" and "Ads") don't look that good.~~
     - Option for user to remove ads
       - The option is there, really need a way for user to pay to turn off ads.
-  - Display a message at start up that gives the user the option to:
-    - read the Privacy Policy
-    - turn the message off (so it does not display at startup)
-    - And an option in the settings page to control whether or not the massage is displayed at startup.
-  - Add About Page
-    - ~~App description~~
-    - ~~Version~~
-    - Contact info
-    - Separate information on this page in Frames

   - Need to test the app in Airplane Mode

 - Medium Priority